1. The medical field—is it the right fit?

 3. Is it time for a career change?

 It’s never too late to change your career path.
-Whether you are coming from a desk job or a sales position, a medical career could be the perfect fit.
-You don’t need previous experience to change careers.
+Whether you are coming from a desk job or a sales position, a medical career has so much to offer.
 The right training, from the right school will provide you with the necessary tools and guide you on a new path filled with exciting opportunities.
+Read: Switching to Medical Assisting After 30

 4. The right medical program—what's my perfect fit?

 Finding the right school can be a daunting task.
 The perfect fit is different for every student.
-Programs vary by school, offering a wide variety of options to suit your lifestyle and educational needs.
+Programs vary by school, but there are a wide variety of options.
 Depending on the medical program you choose, you will have multiple types of learning options available to you.

-5. What's the bottom line?
-How much will the right medical program cost?
+5. How much will the right medical program cost?

 6. Do I have career options?